 This information is most typically captured in orders or in results within the EHR or computerized physician order entry (CPOE) system.
 It will be captured by nurses, technicians, or physicians, depending on the workflow of the care setting (ED, ward, or intensive care unit).
-Although visit documentation may be helpful to ascertain if any of these activities was completed, this documentation may not be a useful source for these specific measures since times may not be accurate in these notes.
-However, accuracy may vary across setting; for example, in some hospitals, medical records might be more accurate in the ICU setting.
+Although visit documentation may be helpful to ascertain if any of these activities were completed, this documentation may not be a useful source for these specific measures since times may not be accurate in the notes.
+In addition, accuracy may vary across settings; for example, in some hospitals, medical records might be more accurate in the ICU setting.